Celestial Seasonings: 2000–present; Hain Celestial Group merger

 Celestial Seasonings merged with natural food company the Hain Food Group in 2000 to form the Hain Celestial Group.
 The same year it introduced a chai tea line.
 Siegel retired for the second time in 2002.
 The following year it released cool brew iced tea and rooibos tea lines.

 Hain Celestial Group was one of 25 companies named in a 2013 class action lawsuit over allegations of mislabeling its products (which included Celestial Seasonings) under California law.
 The company reached a settlement in 2015, paying $7.5 million in compensation with an additional $2.4 million worth of coupons to consumers.

 By 2019, Celestial had over 100 varieties of teas and accounted for 5 percent of Hain Celestial Group's net sales.

 Products

 Celestial Seasonings manufactures and sells herbal and other varieties of tea.
 The company's teas are branded using animals, including an anthropomorphic bear for the Sleepytime range.

 Trivia

-Singer and musician Camryn Magness is the granddaughter of Celestial Seasonings co-founder Mo Siegel.
+The company's co-founder Mo Siegel was the grandfather of musician Camryn Magness (1999–2025).